kaddy120/Super-Pac-Man-game/README.md

 ```

 ### Testing
-The code is thorough tested using Unit tests to
+The code is thoroughly tested using Unit tests to
 limit regression bugs during development.
-The test are in `test-source-code` directory.
+The tests are in `test-source-code` directory.

-Change directory to the tests
+Change the directory to the tests
 ```bash
  $ cd test-source-code/
 ```